-- from a wetland was likely to encounter issues with the soil conditions.
-The Board - would have the authority to impose certain conditions.
-They would have to - enforce this consistently, every application would need to be regarded in terms of - the wetlands delineation.
-No waivers for some projects.
-And wetlands should be - shown on site plans.
-If there were down sides for developers, there were - remedies through the DES for replacing a wetland should one have to be filled.
-It - 67 would not hurt developers.
-It would have to be enforced though and the code - enforcement staff given authority to do so.
-The Board already had authority to - 69 impose special conditions.
-Having conditional approval can make things more - complex if there are not the staff to implement it.
-He also pointed out that most - surveyors were used to working with wetlands scientists.
-Having these shown on - site plans was not a deal breaker. - Bob Steenson's view was that the Planning Board could review any plans if there - was conditional use laid out in the zoning ordinance.
-The ZBA was a land-use body - versus the Planning Board having the planning function.
-There was more - discussion about driveways as an example.
-CPU's versus culvert install permits or - public works permits (in cities).
-In Canterbury driveway permits on town roads are - issued by the road agent. - Scott Doherty offered views.
+Bob Steenson's view was that the Planning Board could review any plans if there was conditional use laid out in the zoning ordinance.
+The ZBA was a land-use body versus the Planning Board having the planning function.
+There was more discussion about driveways as an example.
+CPU's versus culvert install permits or public works permits (in cities).
+In Canterbury driveway permits on town roads are issued by the road agent.

+Scott Doherty offered views.
 He thanked Ashley and Art.
-While he agreed with the - support of wetlands he was concerned that the current Building Inspector was - very part-time and he was not sure how realistic these proposals were.
-Ashley - said it was generally residential enforcement that was problematic as most - developers were used to working with municipal regulations.
-Perhaps this was - something that could be added to the other items that the Building Inspector - routinely had to look at anyway.
-It was also possible for neighbors or residents to - contact the DES, take pictures from the public right of way, and then let the DES - investigate for a possible violation. - 88 Greg noted the key to this would be keeping it straightforward and simple, so it - could be something a Building Inspector could check off easily.
-Greg thanked both - 90 Art and Ashley for their time and knowledge sharing.
-They both stated that run- - off issues were typically not included in wetland ordinances.
-Protecting the - abutter water supplies was about being a good neighbor and something that - should come up at Board hearings.
+While he agreed with the 79 support of wetlands he was concerned that the current Building Inspector was 80 very part-time and he was not sure how realistic these proposals were.
+Ashley 81 said it was generally residential enforcement that was problematic as most 82 developers were used to working with municipal regulations.
+Perhaps this was 83 84 something that could be added to the other items that the Building Inspector routinely had to look at anyway.
+It was also possible for neighbors or residents to 85 contact the DES, take pictures from the public right of way, and then let the DES 86 investigate for a possible violation.
+87

+Greg noted the key to this would be keeping it straightforward and simple, so it could be something a Building Inspector could check off easily.
+Greg thanked both Art and Ashley for their time and knowledge sharing.
+They both stated that runoff issues were typically not included in wetland ordinances.
+Protecting the abutter water supplies was about being a good neighbor and something that should come up at Board hearings.
 Topographical maps should show both the

-- wetlands and the presence of storm drains, swales or rain gardens.
+- 94 wetlands and the presence of storm drains, swales or rain gardens.
 That - information was critical to decision making and should be shown.
-It cost more but - 96 not that much more. - 97 Kent also thanked Bob, Ashley and Art on behalf of the Board. - 98 Art indicated he was willing to be an alternate on the Board.
+It cost more but - not that much more. - 97 Kent also thanked Bob, Ashley and Art on behalf of the Board. - 98 Art indicated he was willing to be an alternate on the Board.
 He could be available - and he would sign in with Sam Papps.
-Jan Stout can add his name on the roster. - 100 Kent said he would want Art's input as they go ahead with this issue. - He repeated the town should have wetland setback limits. - There was consensus it would be a good idea to re-read the 2004 materials in - light of this evening's discussion and pick up the work again at the next meeting - 104 on May 25.
+Jan Stout can add his name on the roster. - 100 Kent said he would want Art's input as they go ahead with this issue. - 101 He repeated the town should have wetland setback limits. - 102 There was consensus it would be a good idea to re-read the 2004 materials in - light of this evening's discussion and pick up the work again at the next meetingon May 25.

-4. Traffic Count Data
+105 4.
+Traffic Count Data